 Lipopolysaccharide preparations have been used in research for the elucidation of LPS structure,11 metabolism,12 immunology,13 physiology,14 toxicity,15 and biosynthesis.16 They have also been used to induce synthesis and secretion of growth-promoting factors such as interleukins.17,18 Because of its connection to septicemia, lipopolysaccharide has been studied to identify possible targets for antibodies and inhibitors to LPS biosynthesis.19,20

-LPS can be prepared by TCA,10 phenol,11 or phenolchloroform- petroleum ether (for rough strains)12 extraction.
-The TCA extracted lipopolysaccharides are structurally similar to the phenol extracted ones.
-Their electrophoretic pattern and endotoxicity are similar.
-The main differences are in the amounts of nucleic acid and protein contaminations.
-The TCA extract contains approximately 2% RNA and approximately 10% denatured proteins.
-The phenol extract contains up to 60% RNA and less than 1% protein.
-Purification by gel filtration chromatography removes much of protein present in the phenol-extracted LPS, but leaves a product that still contains 10-20% nucleic acids.
-Further purification using ion exchange chromatography, will yield an LPS product which contains <1% protein and <1% RNA.
-We offer LPS with various levels of protein and/or RNA.
+Lipopolysaccharides can be prepared by extraction from TCA,21 phenol,22,23 or phenol-chloroform-petroleum ether (for rough strains).24 TCA extracted lipopolysaccharides are structurally similar to the phenol extracted ones, with similar electrophoretic patterns and endotoxicity.
+The primary differences are in the amounts of nucleic acid and protein contaminants remaining after extraction.
+The TCA extracts contain ~2% RNA and ~10% denatured proteins, while phenol extracts contain up to 60% RNA and <1% protein.
+Subsequent purification by gel filtration chromatography removes much of the protein present in the phenolextracted LPS but results in a preparation that contains 10‑20% nucleic acids.
+Further purification using ion exchange chromatography yields a lipopolysaccharide product that contains <1% protein and <1% RNA.